 - Discussion boards, threaded discussion, forums or best practice centers tied to classes or topics

-- Blogs –in many cases these look more like threaded discussion than WordPress
+- Blogs – in many cases these look more like a threaded discussion than WordPress

-All of the above features started out as stand alone places in the LMS and over time were loosely integrated into the user experience.
-Now they can be included as specific learning activities in learning paths, curriculums and certifications.
+All of these tools began as stand-alone features in the LMS and over time were loosely integrated into the user experience.
+Now they can be included as specific learning activities in learning paths, curricula and certifications.

 Social Learning Level 3: Peer-to-Peer Personalization

-- Most popular content, highly rated content, frequently accessed content
+- Identification of the most popular and highly rated content

 - Learner-generated content — upload ability